How to Get a Scholarship During Summer Break

 Source

 You may be eligible for other grants or loans from the federal government.
-There is needs-based financial aid via the Free Application for Federal Student Aid (FAFSA), which helps students every year.
+There is need-based financial aid via the Free Application for Federal Student Aid (FAFSA), which helps students every year.

 If you’re taking an internship, there are also different funding opportunities.
 “Many colleges will offer grants and stipends to support students who are pursuing summer internship opportunities,” says Geiger.